eugmes/python-gdsii/README.rst

-python-gdsii --- a GDSII manipulation libaray
+python-gdsii --- a GDSII manipulation library
 =============================================

 python-gdsii is a library that can be used to read, create, modify and save